jerickjoe111/launch-school/JS210/js_definitive_guide/03_types_values_variables.md

 - Unlike variables declared with `let`, it is legal to declare the same variable multiple times with `var`.

-- **Hoisting**: when a variable is declared with `var`, the declaration is lifted-up or _hoisted_ to the top of the closing function.
-The initialization remains when it was written, but the definition of the variables moves to the top of the function, so variables declared with `var` can be used, without error, anywhere in the enclosing function.
+- **Hoisting**: when a variable is declared with `var`, the declaration is lifted-up or _hoisted_ to the top of the enclosing function.
+The _initialization_ remains when it was written, but the _declaration_ of the variables moves to the top of the function, so variables declared with `var` can be used, without error, anywhere in the enclosing function.
 (If the initialization code has not run yet, then the value of the variable may be `undefined`, but we won't get an error if we use the variable before it is initialized.
 This is a source of bugs)

 ### Destructuring Assignment